Delta Airlines plane flips on landing in Toronto and a badly hurt child is among 19 injured

 “Emergency teams are responding,” the airport said in a post on the social platform X. “All passengers and crew are accounted for.”

+“Just so you’re aware, there’s people outside walking around the aircraft there,” a tower controller said.

+“Yeah, we’ve got it.
+The aircraft is upside down and burning,” the medical helicopter pilot responded.

 It is too early to say what caused the plane to flip but weather may have played a factor.
 According to the Meteorological Service of Canada, the airport was experiencing blowing snow and winds of 32 mph (51 kph) gusting to 40 mph (65 kph).
-The temperature was about 16.5 degrees Fahrenheit (-8.6 Celsius).
+The temperature was about 16.5 degrees Fahrenheit (minus 8.6 degrees Celsius).

+The audio recording from the tower at Toronto Pearson International Airport shows the flight was cleared to land at about 2:10 p.m. local time.
+The tower warns the pilots of a possible air flow bump in the glide path as the plane comes into land because of a preceding aircraft in front of it.

 "It’s very rare to see something like this,” said John Cox, CEO of aviation safety consulting firm Safety Operating Systems in St. Petersburg, Florida.
 “We’ve seen a couple of cases of takeoffs where airplanes have ended up inverted, but it’s pretty rare.”

 “The weather conditions were windy.
-The wind was out of the west at 27 to 35 knots, which is about 38 miles an hour.
+The wind was out of the west at 27 to 35 knots, which is about 38 miles an hour (61 kph).
 So it was windy.
 But the airplanes are designed and certified to handle that.
-The pilots are trained and experienced to handle that.”
+The pilots are trained and experienced to handle that."

+Among the questions that need to be answered, Cox said, was why plane was missing a right wing.

+“If one wing is missing, it’s going to have a tendency to roll over,” he said.
+“Those are going to be central questions as to what happened to the wing and the flight data recorder and cockpit voice recorder.
+They will be found, if not today, tomorrow, and the Transportation Safety Board of Canada will read them out and they will have a very good understanding of what actually occurred here.”

 The U.S. Federal Aviation Administration said in a statement that the Transportation Safety Board of Canada would head up the investigation and provide any updates.
 The National Transportation Safety Board said it is leading a team of U.S. investigators to assist in the Canadian investigation.